paragi/sphp/README.md

 * Comprehensive example of a server and a PHP websocket client

 Note:
+* **php-cgi** must be installed on the system.
+If its not in the PATH, cgiEngine must point an executable binary.
 * File upload disabled at present.
 * Compatible with module: express 4.13, express-session 1.12, body-parser 1.14, ws 0.8
 * Since devDependencies dosen't work on all platforms (npm 3.4.0) these packages are included to make the example.js work.
 They should be removed in production.
-* php-cgi or other must be installed on the system.

 ####Install